 What Is WCAG?

-WCAG stands for “web content accessibility guidelines.”
-They’re a set of standards for making web content, including e-learning courses published to the web, more accessible.
+Web Content Accessibility Guidelines (WCAG) is a set of standards for making web content, including e-learning courses published to the web, more accessible.
 Learn more about accessibility in this article: What Is Accessible E-Learning?

 Unlike Section 508, which is part of a U.S. law, WCAG standards are optional best practices maintained by the World Wide Web Consortium (W3C), an organization focused on developing open web standards.
 While not a requirement, WCAG is an important tool for e-learning developers who want to build accessible courses.

-OK, that seems simple enough, but things can get tricky when you start digging in to WCAG documentation.
-In addition to the 29-page document that lays out the standards, there’s an even longer document to help explain the first one!
+That seems simple enough, right?
+But things can get tricky when you start digging into WCAG documentation.
+In addition to this lengthy document that lays out the WCAG 2.0 standards, there’s another, equally lengthy document to help explain WCAG 2.1 standards!

 At a high level, WCAG has four sections: the principles of accessible design, the guidelines themselves, success criteria for levels of conformance, and specific implementation techniques.
 Let’s take a closer look.